HideOnShroud/Producto/README.md

 - **Avoid Conditional Statements**: Do not use if-else or switch-case statements to handle product type differences.
 - **Single Endpoint**: Use one general endpoint for saving products.

-## Special Notes

-### Handling DELETE Method Limitation

-Due to the limitations of the free plan on 000webhost.com, the DELETE method is unavailable.
-To pass the QA checks, a workaround has been implemented:

-- **Hiding Deleted Elements**: Instead of actually deleting products from the database, the frontend hides the deleted elements.

-For the complete implementation where the DELETE method for MASS DELETE works as intended, **please refer to the main branch of this repository**.

-### Product Type Differences Handling

-The Junior Developer Task required managing product type differences without using conditional statements or switches.
-While this can be achieved in PHP through method overloading, React does not support this feature.
-Therefore, product type checks are done in React using conditional logic.

 ## Features

 ### 1. Product List